567

 – wizzwizz4

-Sep 29, 2016 at 17:11
+Commented Sep 29, 2016 at 17:11

 • 3

 \$\begingroup\$ @tuskiomi I disagree.
 There are plenty of ways to organize a challenge effectively.
-However, this challenge looks like it might suffer a bit from the "art contest" issue, so be wary wizz. \$\endgroup\$ Sep 29, 2016 at 17:31
+However, this challenge looks like it might suffer a bit from the "art contest" issue, so be wary wizz. \$\endgroup\$ Commented Sep 29, 2016 at 17:31

 • \$\begingroup\$ @HelkaHomba I never said that it's the ONLY way to organize challenges to be effective, I said that generally it's a good idea to do that format. \$\endgroup\$